Skip to Main Content

 1. Lower monthly payment

 This is especially important as many might need extra cash on hand.
-Bankrate’s savings study found that just 44 percent of U.S. adults would pay for an emergency expense of $1,000 or more from their savings.
+Bankrate’s 2025 Emergency Savings Report found that just 41 percent of U.S. adults would pay for an emergency expense of $1,000 or more from their savings.
 A lower monthly cost could let you stash more for urgent needs.

 Equity is the difference between what you owe on an auto loan and the car’s potential sale price.
 Putting down a larger down payment will increase your equity because you won’t need to finance as much through a lender.

 Cars are a depreciating asset.
-As the value of your vehicle decreases, you’re more likely to go upside down on your loan — when you owe more than your car is worth.
+As the value of your vehicle decreases, you’re more likely to be upside down on your loan, which is when you owe more than your car is worth.
 A larger down payment protects against depreciation because the equity acts as a buffer.

 4. Potentially lower rates